michaeltroger/greenpass-android/CONTRIBUTING.md

 ## Would you like a new feature?
 - Check the Issues section if the feature was already requested
 - If there is none yet then create a new GitHub Issue
-- Please use the Feature request template for creating an Issue
+- Please use the "Feature request" template for creating the Issue

 ## Would you like to implement a new feature?
 - Please wait with implementation until an official collaborator gives the go.
 As a rule of thumb the feature will receive green light if there is enough demand from various users